 Within Southlands Academy, you have a local centre for post-14 studies and will not have to make a long and exhausting journey in order to continue your education.
 By progressing naturally to Southlands Academy, you will build on the excellent foundation you have already achieved in preparation for your future profession and will not experience the ‘dislocation’ that can often follow a change of school.
-If you are thinking of joining us for IGCSE studies, you will be made to feel really welcome, and you will quickly feel at home in the positive, caring family community that is Southlands English School in Rome.
+If you are thinking of joining us for IGCSE studies, you will be made to feel really welcome, and you will quickly feel at home in the positive, caring family community that is Southlands International School in Rome.

 On entering Southlands Academy students start a new phase in their education.
 They will enter either Key Stage 4 (Years 10 and 11 for students of 14 to 16 years of age) where they will enjoy the opportunity to follow a two-year courses, many leading to external examinations known as the International General Certificate of Secondary Education (IGCSE) or they will enter Key Stage 5 (Years 12 and 13 for students of 16 to 18 years of age) where they will follow a 2 year course (IBDP) leading to qualifications that are widely recognised for entry into universities throughout the world.

 IGCSE is the national examination taken by all fifteen and sixteen-year-olds in England and Wales during Years 10 and 11.
 About half a million young people take the examination, with many choosing to continue with the IBDP.

 Key Stage 4 Curriculum Booklet for students starting Year 10 in September 2015 is available in the drop-down-menu Information for Parents.
 The examination board that we use for all examinations is Edexcel.

 This is the same examination board that we currently use for French and Italian, which are taken at the end of Year 9 at Southlands.
 Also indicated below are the teachers that teach each subject and, as you can see, they are extremely well-qualified for the task.